For the longest time, I was not about buying cookbooks. Like- WHY would I buy a cookbook when I could find a similar recipe online for free?

 Often times, I find myself without meat in my fridge & I want to whip something together quick.
 What I like about the author she's not fully vegetarian, so her recipes (although vegetarian) can have a "meaty" taste.

 The book is broken down by types of veggies, so you can just base your recipes on what you have your fridge.
+Because it's organized like this, it's not easy to find specific meals (ie snacks or desserts).
+You kind of have to sift through the entire book.
 The photography is amazing & inspires me to cook.

 - Healthy eating